Elephants, Amboseli National Park, Kenya

 Illona Cross

-Illona has visited Kenya numerous times, as well as spending time in the Masai Mara as a safari guide at one of the camps.
-Having explored much of the country and stayed at a variety of camps and lodges, she always enjoys the diversity of activities on offer, including her personal favourite, horse riding.
+I have visited Kenya numerous times, as well as spending time in the Masai Mara as a safari guide at one of the camps.
+Having explored much of the country and stayed at a variety of camps and lodges, I always enjoy the diversity of activities on offer, including my personal favourite, horse riding.

 Talk with our experts